TusharGogna/Github-Searcher-Android/README.md

 <img src="https://github.com/TusharGogna/Github-Api-Demo-SmartOne/assets/36148180/e829ce1d-18c7-4e50-884d-dac11b474ebb" width=50% height=50%>

 This is a repository details screen.
 In this, you can scroll the properties related to the repository and view the things such as stars, forks, language used along with 2 aforementioned buttons

+Note: The application is tested on Pixel 6 running Android 14